Isaac-D-Ritchie/skills-communicate-using-markdown/index.md

  Now i have added a picture from a link as shown below.
 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)

+Here is a code block example
 ``` javascript
 var myVar = "Hello, world!";
 ```

+Here is a task lisk example
 - [ ] Turn on GitHub Pages
 - [ ] Outline my portfolio
 - [ ] Introduce myself to the world